-During 2018 the members of the Remuneration Committee were Johan Molin (Chairman of the Committee), Johan Karlström and Lars Westerberg.
+As from the 2019 Annual General Meeting the members of the Remuneration Committee are Johan Molin (Chairman of the Committee), Johan Karlström and Helena Stjernholm.
 The tasks of the Remuneration Committee are, among others, those prescribed by the Code, which include preparing proposals regarding guidelines for remuneration of senior executives and long-term incentive programs for senior executives.